sathvikswaminathan/webpage/_posts/2022-11-08-flipping-bits-in.md

 Lines 2 and 3 access memory addresses that map to two different rows in the same DRAM bank.
 This results in toggling of the wordline.
 Lines 4 and 5 ensure that subsequent accesses to X and Y result in a DRAM access.
 Line 6 ensures that the above code is serialized.
 Finally, line 7 jumps back to the beginning of the loop for another iteration of reading from DRAM.

-As DRAM process technology scales down to smaller dimensions, this attack presents an even greater threat to existing computer systems.
+As DRAM process technology scales down to smaller dimensions, this vulnerability poses an even greater threat to computer systems.